thingbound/abstract-things/docs/common/mode.rst

 .. describe:: modeChanged

 	The current mode has changed.
+Payload of the event is the current mode as a :doc:`string </values/string>`.

 	.. sourcecode:: js